If you’re thinking of investing in Manchester property, staying in the know on everything related to the Manchester property market is essential.

 Manchester’s business scene was voted amongst the top 10 global emerging ecosystems for business startups in 2020, alongside Liverpool.

-Will House Prices Continue to Rise in Manchester?
+Will the House Prices Continue to Rise in Manchester?

 Yes, Manchester property forecast predictions suggest that average house prices in Manchester will continue to rise over the coming years.
-Savills expects average property prices in the North West to grow by 4.5% in 2022, while JLL predicts Manchester growth of 6%.
+Savills expects average property prices in the North West to grow by 11.7% by 2027, while JLL predicts Manchester will see growth of 5% by 2026.

 What Are the Best Places to Invest in Manchester’s Property Market?